matthew-brett/mcpmark/README.md

 When done:

-* `mcp-rescale-combines` to rescale the component marks to their out-of figure given in `assign_config.yaml`, and generate the summary `.csv` file.
+* `mcp-scale-combine` to rescale the component marks to their out-of figure given in `assign_config.yaml`, and generate the summary `.csv` file.
 Do this even when there is only one component (in order to do the rescaling).
 * `mcp-export-marks` to convert the output of `ncp-rescale-combines` to